Majestic3691/docker-sqlserver/README.md

 ```

 ### Connect from outside the container
-__Port 1401 is the port mapped from container to the outside - inside container 1403 - outside container 1401__
+__*NOTE: Port 1401 is the port mapped from container to the outside - inside container 1403 - outside container 1401*__
 ```
 C:\Users\Michael> sqlcmd -S 192.168.1.196,1401 -U SA -P 'pwd' 1> select name from sys.Databases